 Since these large tech companies provide so many of the critical, web-based services that we use every day, uptime is critical at the data center facilities where these operations – hundreds of petabytes worth per day – take place.
 And, perhaps the most critical defense against downtime are properly designed cooling systems.
 Thus, such cooling systems are meticulously planned, designed, and maintained.
-And the engineers charged with their design and maintenance are highly skilled, with a deep understanding of ITE thermal management.
+And the engineers charged with their design and maintenance are highly skilled, with a deep understanding of the thermal management of information technology equipment (ITE).
 Their designs account for everything from stratification – the uneven lateral distribution of heat in a space – to water chemistry used in equipment.

 An important distinguishing factor of owner-operator hyperscale data centers is present in the design phase.
 Large data providers will typically employ engineers from multiple disciplines to coordinate such projects, affording the organization complete control of this critical step.

 Regardless of the size or layout of a data center, there are two main classifications of cooling system that can be employed:

 Air-cooled data center cooling systems rely on computer room air handlers (CRAH) and computer room air conditioning units (CRAC).
 The difference between the two is that CRAH units cool ITE using chilled water and a control valve, where CRAC units use a refrigerant + compressor design.